 In the end, I landed on her Cranberry Upside-Down Cake recipe because I love a good upside down cake.

 Why I love this recipe

 The cranberry topping shines, too, adding both color and the perfect amount of sweetness to make for a stunning dessert.

-We served ours with whipped cream, and the balance of everything on the plates was sheer perfection.
+We served ours with sweetened whipped cream, and the balance of everything on the plates was sheer perfection.

 Looking for specific type of cake or cupcake?
 Check out my Cake Recipe Index for inspiration.